AndrewDDavis/Rename-Files/README.md

 # Rename-files

 Rename files using substring or pattern replacement.
+Simple and robust, written in pure shell script.

 ## Usage

     `rename-files [opts] {ptrn} {repl} {file-name ...}`

-In the indicated file-names, a match to 'ptrn' is replaced with the 'repl' string.
+In the indicated file-names, a match to `ptrn` is replaced with the `repl` string.
 The default command used to rename the files is '/bin/mv -vi'.
 The -v option causes mv to print a helpful string, and the -i option causes mv to request confirmation before overwriting a file.